crlandsc/tiny-audio-diffusion/README.md

 *Follow current model training progress [here](https://wandb.ai/crlandsc/unconditional-drum-diffusion?workspace=user-crlandsc) (more models will be added as they are trained).*

-Models can be downloaded to generate samples via the [inference notebook](Inference.ipynb).
+Pre-trained models can be downloaded to generate samples via the [inference notebook](Inference.ipynb).
 They can also be used as a base model to fine-tune on custom data.
-It is recommended to create a `saved_models` folder with subfolders to store each model's `.ckpt` and `.yaml` files.
+It is recommended to create subfolders within the [`saved_models`](saved_models/) folder to store each model's `.ckpt` and `.yaml` files.

 ---

 ## Inference
+#### Audio Sample Generation

 Open the [`Inference.ipynb`](Inference.ipynb) in Jupyter Notebook and follow the instructions to generate new audio samples.
-Ensure that the `"tiny-audio-diffusion (Python 3.10)"` kernel is active in Jupyter to run the notebook.
+Ensure that the `"tiny-audio-diffusion (Python 3.10)"` kernel is active in Jupyter to run the notebook and you have downloaded the [pre-trained models](#Pre\-trained-Models) from Hugging Face.

 ---